 Both the Salmon River and Snake River through Hells Canyon are typically very warm during the summer months.
 Temperatures usually peak in the upper 80s and low 90s, which makes being on the water the perfect escape from the heat.
 At night, the averages are in the 50s.
 You will stay warm in the provided, freshly washed sleeping bags.
 Rain is rare, but can happen.
 A rain fly will be on every trip in the event that we encounter a summer storm.

 Furthermore, please remember that weather can change suddenly and unpredictably when we’re deep in the river canyon.
 Please bring plenty of layers and don’t forget your “just in case” items, like a rain jacket.
 Our packing lists are comprehensive and should be read thoroughly.
-It is imperative to bring clothing and gear suitable to spending multiple days in a backcountry setting.
+It is your responsibility to bring clothing and gear suitable to spending multiple days in a backcountry setting.

 Definitely!
 We love to catch bass and trout on both the Salmon and Snake Rivers.
 You will need a fishing license to fish on any of our trips.